jon-jacky/Piety/doc/analogies.md

 ===================================

 Piety is an operating system, but it is not much like a conventional operating system such as Unix or Linux.
 Instead, our whole world --- the entire computer system that Piety manages --- is a long-running Python session and its contents.

-We made no attempt to code something like Unix, but using Python instead of C.  Instead we identify analogies between some conventional operating system concepts and a system that runs entirely in a Python session.
+We made no attempt to code something like Unix, but using Python instead of C.  Instead we code the facilities needed to operate a simple personal computer all within a single Python session.
+Here we identify analogies between some conventional operating system concepts and the Piety system.

-- **task**: collection of functions (actually, methods or any other callables) that can be invoked by a single kind of event (keyboard input, or timer expires, etc.).
-In Piety, unctions that are invoked by events are called *handlers*.
+- **task**: In piety, a collection of functions (actually, methods or any other callables) that can be invoked by a single kind of event (keyboard input, or timer expires, etc.).
+In Piety, functions that are invoked by events are called *handlers*.
 Each handler should exit before the next event (of any kind) occurs --- this is *cooperative multitasking*.
 Handlers are not pure functions, most have side effects such as updating editor buffers and display windows.
 A task can include several *jobs*.
 More details [here](../piety/README.md).

+- **concurrency**: In Piety, when two or more tasks that handle different kinds of events are loaded into the system, each kind of event might invoke a handler from a different task.
+In this way, tasks can interleave.
+Or, several jobs are loaded, so that different events of the the same kind might invoke a handler from a different job.

+- **context save/restore**: In Piety, every handler runs to completion and all data persists in the always-running Python session, so no context save/restore is needed when different tasks run.

+- **parallelism**: Piety does not support true parallelism, where different tasks are executing simultaneously on different processors.

+- **application**: a module or group of modules that provides a collection of related functions (or other callables) that can be invoked as a task or a job.

+- **job**: a collection of functions in a task that are provided by a single application.
+A single task can contain several jobs (applications).

 - **terminal session**: a task whose handlers are invoked by keyboard input.
 A terminal session can include several console jobs.

-- **application**: a conceptually unified service that provides a collection of functions (or other callables) that can be invoked as a task or a job.

-- **job**: a collection of functions within a task that comprises a single application.

 - **console job**: a single application in a terminal session.

 - **background task**: a task whose handlers are invoked by a periodic timer.

-- **concurrency**: two or more tasks that handle different events are loaded into the system, so that each kind of event might invoke a handler from a different task.
-In this way, tasks can interleave.
-Or, several jobs are loaded, so that different events of the the same kind might invoke a handler from a different job.

-- **parallelism**: Piety does not support true parallelism, where different tasks are executing simultaneously on different processors.

-- **context save/restore**: everything persists in the always-running Python session so no context save/restore needed.

 - **memory management**: including allocation and reclamation (that is, garbage collection).
-Python language built-in runtime.
+Provided by Python language runtime.

-- **memory protection**: Python language built-in runtime prevents buffer overflows, etc.   Invalid list indices etc. just throw exceptions, do not overwrite other objects.
-BUT there is no access protection, Python can access any object in the session, that is, anything in the "computer".
+- **memory protection**: Python language runtime prevents buffer overflows, etc.   Invalid list indices etc. just throw exceptions, do not overwrite other objects.
+BUT there is no access protection, any object can access any other object in the Python session.

 - **user accounts, multiuser operation**: No protection or access controls are possible within a single Python session, so Piety does not support these.
 Piety is a single-user system.

+- **shell**: In Piety, the Python REPL.

 - **files**: In Piety, much of the functionality of files is provided by editor text buffers in memory.
 For example we plan to do Python